abadar05/deploy-opcpublisher-iotedge-module/README.md

   ![](Media/4-status-enrolnment.png)

-> Note: The provision tool automatically retrieves the Registration ID (SN of the device) and Endorsement key of UC-8112A gateway
+> Note: The provision tool automatically retrieves the Registration ID (SN of the device) and TPM Endorsement key of UC-8112A gateway

 - Verifying the device enrollment status on Azure DPS